Canadian Afghan detainee issue: Richard Colvin testimony

 Allegations regarding the treatment of Afghan detainees resurfaced in November 2009 via parliamentary testimony by Richard Colvin, the second highest-ranked member of Canada's diplomatic service in Afghanistan from 2006 to 2007.
 Colvin claimed that many detainees were probably tortured, and it was a standard operating procedure for Afghan interrogators.
-This would be consistent with special reports by the United Nations Human Rights Commission and the US Department of State.
+This was consistent with special reports by the United Nations Human Rights Commission and the US Department of State.
 Colvin also said the torture involved beatings, whipping with power cables, the use of electricity, knives, open flames and rape.
 The Canadian government dismissed opposition calls for a public inquiry the next day.
 "There has not been a single, solitary proven allegation of abuse involving a transferred Taliban prisoner by Canadian forces", Defence Minister Peter MacKay said in the House of Commons, with his parliamentary secretary suggesting Colvin was not credible.

 Regardless, Colvin would provide further testimony in a hearing at the MPCC.
 He stated that upon visiting Kandahar province's main prison in May 2006, he discovered the ICRC had a "serious problem" with trying to keep track of Afghan prisoners.
 Officials had approached Colvin with "forceful" concerns about the lack of information given to them by Canada, causing them to lose "many, if not most – and possibly all – of our detainees", stated Colvin.
 He has also presented allegations that Canadian government and military officials knew about reports of abuse and human rights violations surrounding former governor of Kandahar Asadullah Khalid, saying Canadian officials heard credible sources claiming that Khalid ran a drug network, used drugs himself, used private detention facilities, and sexually abused young girls.
 Colvin is not the only civil servant to indicate there was a problem about Afghan detainees.
 Eileen Olexiuk, another Canadian diplomat in Afghanistan, also revealed in an interview with the CBC that she had warned the government in 2005 about torture problems.
 She said that the government, which was under the leadership of Paul Martin at the time, ignored her advice.